Application development environment

-ARCHER2 runs on the Cray Linux Environment (a version of SUSU Linux), and provides a Cray Developer Environment (CDE) which includes:
+ARCHER2 runs on the Cray Linux Environment (a version of SUSE Linux), and provides a development environment which includes:

 - Software modules via a standard module framework

 - Three different compiler environments (AMD, Cray, and GNU)

 - MPI, OpenMP, and SHMEM